-This past spring, I was invited to Bryant University in Boston as part of the school’s events for National Poetry Month.
+This past spring, I was invited to Bryant University as part of the school’s events for National Poetry Month.
 With the help of another creative writer, Maria Anderson, I provided poems for any passer-by with the gumption to request one— they submitted a topic and I generated material.
 Poetry on demand: sitting at a typewriter, which was projected on a television screen, I cranked out poems (in triplicate) for four hours, with the clatter of keys resounding in the rotunda.
 Passing periods between classes were exceptionally busy and some of what was written includes: poems on dogs and sports; love poems for sisters, mothers, grandmothers, and lovers; and a sonnet on the subject of Greek Week.
 Bryant University was exceptionally hospitable and continued events through April (National Poetry Month), gearing up for a celebration of the 15th anniversary of The Bryant Literary Review, an annual publication of poetry and fiction.
 The Bryant Literary Review was founded by poet, Dean David Lux.
 I wrote on a Smith-Corona.